henrytsui000/Stock-Price-Prediction/HWreport/hw3.md

 ```

 ## Method of Interpolation
 The first is the analysis of various interpolation methods.
-I compared interp1d, UnivariateSpline, Rbf, make_interp_spline, LinearRegression several methods, because linear regression has a lot of errors, so I will first list him in the chart, in the same Loss- In date, you can see that the common interpolation method such as interp1d is better, and I will introduce other interpolation methods in the next paragraphs, but I will use interp1d as the default interpolation method in the following comparisons.
+I compared the methods of interp1d, UnivariateSpline, Rbf, make_interp_spline, and LinearRegression.
+Because there are many errors in linear regression, I will not list them all in the first chart, but in the Loss-date chart of the same stock.
+It can be seen that the commonly used interpolation methods such as interp1d are better.
+I will introduce other interpolation methods in the next paragraphs, but I will use interp1d as the default interpolation method in the following comparison.

+## Rbf
+**these two part is refer from wiki**

+Radial basis function (RBF) interpolation is an advanced method in approximation theory for constructing high-order accurate interpolants of unstructured data, possibly in high-dimensional spaces.
+The interpolant takes the form of a weighted sum of radial basis functions, like for example Gaussian distributions.
+RBF interpolation is a mesh-free method, meaning the nodes (points in the domain) need not lie on a structured grid, and does not require the formation of a mesh.
+It is often spectrally accurate and stable for large numbers of nodes even in high dimensions.

+Many interpolation methods can be used as the theoretical foundation of algorithms for approximating linear operators, and RBF interpolation is no exception.
+RBF interpolation has been used to approximate differential operators, integral operators, and surface differential operators.

+## Spline
+**these two part is refer from wiki**
+In mathematics, a spline is a special function defined piecewise by polynomials.
+In interpolating problems, spline interpolation is often preferred to polynomial interpolation because it yields similar results, even when using low degree polynomials, while avoiding Runge's phenomenon for higher degrees.

+In the computer science subfields of computer-aided design and computer graphics, the term spline more frequently refers to a piecewise polynomial (parametric) curve.
+Splines are popular curves in these subfields because of the simplicity of their construction, their ease and accuracy of evaluation, and their capacity to approximate complex shapes through curve fitting and interactive curve design.

+The term spline comes from the flexible spline devices used by shipbuilders and draftsmen to draw smooth shapes.

+### Linear Regression
-The first is why Linear regression is so bad.
+The first is why Linear regression is so terrible.
 I think this reason is very obvious, because we can't describe the data of several years with a $y=ax+b$, and it will need more polynomials to represent it.
 However, when we reduce the time to about 10 days, we can see that the Loss of linear regression gradually decreases, approaching other inner difference methods.
 As you differentiate a polynomial interval, the tangent will fit the interval better (compared to the full function).

 ![](./../src/mask_difi.png)

 ![](./../src/mask_difii.png)

+##

 ## Risk & Mask
 Next, let's discuss Risk and Mask.
 In the last homework, I mentioned a Risk function, which can measure the volatility and change of a stock.
 It is conceivable that volatility will affect the predictability of a missing stock, which will make Mask's Error larger.